cea-hpc/modules/README.md

 Modules can be loaded and unloaded dynamically and atomically, in an clean fashion.
-All popular shells are supported, including bash, ksh, zsh, sh, csh, tcsh, fish, cmd, as well as some scripting languages such as tcl, perl, python, ruby, cmake and r.
+All popular shells are supported, including bash, ksh, zsh, sh, csh, tcsh, fish, cmd, pwsh, as well as some scripting languages such as tcl, perl, python, ruby, cmake and r.

 Modules are useful in managing different versions of applications.
 Modules can also be bundled into meta-modules that will load an entire suite of